An Exponential Time 2-Approximation Algorithm for Bandwidth: Introduction

-Another recent approach to cope with the intractability of \BANDW is through the concept of {\em hybrid algorithms}, introduced by Vassilevska {\em et al.}~\cite{VassilevskaWW06}.
-They gave an algorithm that after a polynomial time test, either computes the minimum \bandw of a graph in $\cO^*(4^{n+o(n)})$ time, or provides a polylogarithmic approximation ratio in polynomial time.
-This result was recently improved by Amini {\em et al.}~\cite{AminiFS09} who give an algorithm which, after a polynomial time test, either computes the minimum \bandw of a graph in $\cO^*(4^n)$ time, or provides an $\cO(\log^{3/2} n)$-approximation in polynomial time.
+\emph{Hybrid algorithms}.
+Another recent approach to cope with the intractability of \BANDW is through the concept of hybrid algorithms, introduced by Vassilevska {\em et al.}~\cite{VassilevskaWW06}.
+They gave an algorithm that after a polynomial time test, either computes the minimum \bandw of a graph in $\cO^*(4^{n+o(n)})$ time, or computes an $\cO(\gamma(n) \log^2 n \log \log n)$-approximation in polynomial time, for any unbounded constructible function $\gamma(n)$.
+This result was improved by Amini {\em et al.}~\cite{AminiFS09} who give an algorithm which, after a polynomial time test, either computes the minimum \bandw of a graph in $\cO^*(4^n)$ time, or provides an $\cO(\log^{3/2} n)$-approximation in polynomial time.

+The concept of designing approximation algorithms with better performance ratios at the expense of super-polynomial running times is quite natural and has been used in the study of several other problems (see for example \cite{BjorklundH06,BourgeoisEP08,BourgeoisEP08coloring,BourgeoisEP09,BourgeoisLMP10,DantsinGHK01,DyerFKKPV93,Hirsch03,JerrumV96,RamanSS07}).
+A similar concept is parameterized approximation, which was introduced in three independent papers~\cite{CaiH06,ChenGG06,DowneyFM06}; see the survey by Marx \cite{Marx08}.

 \paragraph{Our Results.} Our main result is a $2$-approximation algorithm for the \BANDW problem that takes worst-case $\cO(1.9797^n)$ time (Theorem~\ref{thm:2approx}).
 This improves the $\cO^*(3^n)$ time bound achieved by Cygan {\em et al.}~\cite{CyganKPW08} for the same approximation ratio.
 Also, the previous best $3$-approximation algorithm of Cygan and Pilipczuk~\cite{CyganP09icalp} has an $\cO^*(2^n)$ time bound.
 Therefore, our $2$-approximation algorithm is also faster than the previous best $3$-approximation algorithm.